joostvenema/to-gdas/readme.md

 ## What is to-gdas?

 to-gdas is a webservice to convert a dataset to GDAS format.
-Currently only the SDMX format is supported.
+Currently the following input formats are supported:

+- SDMX
+- ODATA
+- CSV

 The status is **alpha**.
 It works, but has no logging or error handling and such.